dustinpfister/blog_posts/_posts/js-array-splice.md

 ### 1.3 - remove and inject

 Another thing about the array splice method is that it can not just be used to remove elements, and get a range of elements from an array while doing so.
 It can also be used as a way to go about injecting elements into an array at the given index location.
 When doing so I can just give oe more more elements to inject at the index location in the from of additional arguments.

+If I given an array as the element to inject at the index location then the result will be that array at the location.
+In some situations this is what I would want, but if I want the children to be injected doing so is a little involved.
+One way to go about doing so would be to make use of the function apply prototype method, and then using the array concat method as a way to create an array of arguments to give to the apply function prototype method.

 ```js
 var a = [1, 2, 4, 5];